WiRCA/ARCA-tool/README.md

     - Creating classifications for causes
     - Tagging causes with classifications
   - Opening a view with the RCA Case condensed into a classification diagram
-    - Opening relations between classifications
+    - Opening relations between classifications to see a deeper dimension
     - Seeing the causes related to different classification relations
     - Being able to name the relations
   - Viewing percentage statistics and charts about the cause classification distribution
     - Categorized by percentage of total amount/ with corrective actions /with recommendations
+    - Also pie charts related to the abovementioned figures
   - Sharing RCA Cases by email
   - Users can be invited even if they do not have an account
   - Cause-effect diagrams can be made simultaneously by multiple people, collaboratively